statbiophys/NoisET/README.md

     -------
     dictionary
         a dictionary of data_frames giving all the samples of the patient.

- """
+    numpy vector
+        a vector containing all the RepSeq sampling times ordered.

 ```python
 .get_top_clones_set()
 ```
-""" to get the n_top_clones TCR nucleotides sequence of patient of interest at every time point.
+to get the n_top_clones TCR nucleotides sequence of patient of interest at every time point.

     Parameters
     ----------